williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/authn.md

 Moves the current [transaction state](#transaction-state) back to the previous state.

-For example, when changing state from the start of primary authentication to MFA_ENROLL > ENROLL_ACTIVATE > OTP, the user's phone might stop working.
-Since the user can't see the QR code, the transaction must return to MFA_ENROLL.
+For example, when changing state from the start of primary authentication to MFA_ENROLL > ENROLL_ACTIVATE > OTP, the user&#8217;s phone might stop working.
+Since the user can&#8217;t see the QR code, the transaction must return to MFA_ENROLL.

 ##### Request Parameters for Previous Transaction State
 {:.api .api-request .api-request-params}